marcusungarette/angular-password-generator/README.md

 Steps Angular do to generate password :

-[1] - Users enters a password length.
+[1] - User enters a password length.

 [2] - Event handler triggered, we store the value as a property on our component class instance.